contribution-jhipster-uga/generator-jhipster-backup-database/README.md

 yo jhipster-database-backup
 ```

-Then enter the required parameter (backup frequency), don't forget the whitespace if you are using CRON (https://en.wikipedia.org/wiki/Cron).
+Then enter the required parameter (backup frequency), don't forget the whitespace if you are using [CRON](https://en.wikipedia.org/wiki/Cron).

 Now a 'backup-_database-name_.yml' file has been created in the following folder : src/main/docker